varigence/docs/bimlflex/getting-started/zzz-configuring-the-bimlflex-environment.md

 ---
 uid: bimlflex-getting-started-configuring-the-bimlflex-environment
 title: Configuring the BimlFlex Environment
-summary: Guide on how to configure BimlFlex for metadata databases, BimlCatalog orchestration, and deploying databases
+summary: Guide on how to configure the BimlFlex database, BimlCatalog orchestration, and deploying databases
 varigenceProduct: BimlFlex
 varigenceArticleType: Walkthrough
 ---